 She has journeyed from Indonesia to Brazil, from The White House to Paris, through explorations of the Los Angeles soul underground and the New York outsider performance scene.
 There were full-fathom dives to the beating heart of everything that makes her a musician.
 Burrowing inwards at home in Leeds, UK, she built her own studio – a place to play, in every sense of the term.

-As the title of her brilliant new album has it, The Heart Speaks In Whispers, and to hear it you have to go all the way…
+As the title of her latest album has it, The Heart Speaks In Whispers, and to hear it you have to go all the way…

 And as Bailey Rae notes – by way of explaining her choice of title and its meaning to her – “In ancient Egypt the letter or hieroglyphic for the word ‘heart’ was a heart-shaped vessel.
 The heart ‘held’ memory, truth… It was the centre of the personality, of understanding, of will and thought as well as creative imagination.
 It’s how we in the west now view the mind.”

-Little wonder, in some ways, that it’s been over five years since the release of Bailey Rae’s acclaimed second album, The Sea; an album garlanded with praise, Mercury Music Prize-nominated and a Top 5 hit in the UK and Top 10 in the US.
+The release of Bailey Rae’s acclaimed second album, The Sea, saw the album garlanded with praise, Mercury Music Prize-nominated and a was a Top 5 hit in the UK and Top 10 in the US.
 The end of that album cycle saw Bailey Rae’s subsequent EP Is This Love win a Grammy, before she retreated from public view.
 It was her second disappearing act.

 Bailey Rae had first shot to enormous global fame and acclaim when, at the start of 2006, her self-titled debut album featuring hit singles such as ‘Put Your Records On’ and ‘Like A Star’ entered the UK charts at Number One and reached Number Four on the US charts.
 She became the first British female singer-songwriter to debut in the Billboard Top 20 in decades, pre-dating the wave of British females to follow; Amy, Lily, Ellie, Adele….